h2non/rocky/README.md

 #### route#transformResponseBody(middleware)

-**Caution**: the whole payload data will be buffered in the stack.
-Don't use it for large binary payloads
+**Caution**: using this middleware could generate negative performance side-effects since the whole payload data will be buffered in the stack until it's finished.
+Don't use it if you need to handle large payloads

 Experimental response body interceptor and transformer middleware for the given route.
 This allows you to change, replace or map the response body sent from the target server before sending it to the client.